 Subscribe to the Newsletter

-Looking for a more excited and less crowded Halloween activity, go on a Halloween Hike!
-These four Utah hikes will bring in the fun and scary spirt of the season.
+If you’re looking for a more excited and less crowded Halloween activity, go on a Halloween Hike!
+These five Utah hikes will bring in the fun and scary spirit of the season.
+Instead of staying up late at a party, get up early for some outdoor adventure.
 Scroll through for the silly, creepy, and downright haunted.

 We start out with a good hike for the little kiddies!
 This one made the list based on its name alone—not on the scare factor.
 The little ones will love the distance and the name.
 And like all of the best hikes for kids, it has water.
 Ghost Falls is named such because it disappears at times due to low water.
 Try again in the spring if it’s vanished for the year.